Hiram Bond: The Grape Sugar Trust

 In 1881 Judge Hiram Bond became involved with the Des Moines, Iowa, corn starch and glucose producer the New York Grape Sugar Corporation.
-The other founding officers included Theodore Havemeyer of the Havemeyer Brothers led by Henry O. Havemeyer the largest sugar refiners in the United States.
+The other founding officers included Theodore Havemeyer of the Havemeyer Brothers led by Henry O. Havemeyer, the largest sugar refiners in the United States.
 Among the other principals were the New York State Republican Boss Thomas C. Platt, patent lawyer Edward N. Dickerson, a Philadelphia group composed of businessmen William West Frazier of Rittenhouse Square, Frazier's brother in law William Crawford Sheldon and his son in law Alfred Craven Harrison.
 Frazier, Sheldon and Harrison had a banking business in New York and an established business Franklin Sugar Company which imported and refined sugar in Pennsylvania.
-William Crawford Sheldon's daughter Gertrude was later the wife of Richard Whitney President of the New York Stock Exchange.
+William Crawford Sheldon's daughter Gertrude later married Richard Whitney, President of the New York Stock Exchange.
 Judge Bond helped distribute the stock exchanging some with Charles D. Arms of Youngstown, Ohio for shares in Grand Central Mining.
 There was a resulting court case as to whether Judge Hiram Bond had exchanged those shares with Charles Arms as an individual or as a member of the partnership of Kimberly & Arms.
 This case eventually went all the way to the United States Supreme Court.